kshenoy/vim-origami/README.markdown

-        When 'x' is 0, align all unnumbered folds zxf : Create a new justified open-fold marker of fold-level 'x' When 'x' is 0, create new unnumbered open-fold marker zxF : Same as above, but also comment the marker.
+        When 'x' is 0, align all unnumbered folds zxf : Create a new justified open-fold marker of fold-level 'x' When 'x' is 0, create new unnumbered open-fold marker zxF : Same as above, but also comments the marker.
 Requires NERDCommenter
 ````

 ##Customisation: